 "True to its title, Jeff Bacidore's Algorithmic Trading: A Practitioner's Guide delivers a thorough and practical introduction to the modern world of execution algorithms.
 Today's algorithmic landscape is highly technical, varied and intimidating.
 Jeff brings a unique combination of theoretical knowledge and years of practical experience building and using algos in a number of different contexts; as a result, he provides an incredibly accessible framework from which to evaluate algo choices.
 Are dark pools useful?
 When should I choose a VWAP algo instead of an algo?
 How do portfolio algos work?
 How important is routing versus timing and placing of child orders?
 How can I measure the efficacy of execution across various choices?
 This book offers excellent heuristics to address these questions and almost any other practical question execution traders and portfolio managers face today.
 I highly recommend this book to anyone who wants to understand the execution algorithmic landscape."

-- Mark Carhart, Chief Investment Officer and a founding partner of Kepos Capital and former Partner and Co-Chief Investment Officer of the Quantitative Investment Strategies Group at Goldman Sachs Asset Management, and namesake of the Carhart four-factor model.
+- Mark Carhart, Chief Investment Officer and a founding partner of Kepos Capital, former Partner and Co-Chief Investment Officer of the Quantitative Investment Strategies Group at Goldman Sachs Asset Management, and namesake of the Carhart four-factor model.

 "In Algorithmic Trading, Jeff Bacidore takes us from the simplest order splitting rules to the advanced workings of opportunistic strategies and smart order routers.
 Drawing on his deep experience as a designer and user of algorithms, he presents a comprehensive framework for classifying them and exploring their features.
 In the process, he addresses many of the fundamental questions: What sorts of problems are algorithmic strategies trying to solve?
 What trade-offs govern the selection and use of particular algorithms?
 What are their limitations?
 How do we measure their performance?
 The exposition deftly combines the institutional realities of markets, the economic intuitions behind the strategies, and numerical examples that illustrate their use.
 The reader will come away with an expanded appreciation and comprehension of how our modern financial markets actually operate."